Role of magnetic pressure forces in fluctuation dynamo saturation: Correlation between density and magnetic field strength

-The fact that we consider three simulations with varying degrees of flow compressibility also makes it equally important to probe the degree of (anti)-correlation in different over density ranges.
-Recall that density inhomegenities $\delta\rho/\meanrho \propto \mathcal{M}^{2}$, where $\delta\rho = (\rho - \mrho)$ is the fluctuation in density.
-While $\delta\rho/\meanrho$ is negligible in the subsonic case, significant density fluctuations $\propto \mathcal{M}^{2}$ could influence the correlation in transonic and supersonic regimes.
-To explore this, we compute the evolution of $r(\rho, B)$ in density ranges segregated by regions : $\delta\rho/\meanrho < \mathcal{M}^{2}$ and $\delta\rho/\meanrho \geq \mathcal{M}^{2}$.
-The results are shown in figure~\ref{fig:dcuts} with panel (a) showing the evolution for the subsonic, (b) for transonic and panel (c) for the supersonic run.
-We find that in the subsonic case, the observed anti-correlation arises from regions with $\delta\rho/\meanrho < 0.04$ as the magnetic fields in these regions are amplified solely due to vortical motions.
+We find that in the subsonic case, the observed anticorrelation arises from regions with $\delta\rho/\meanrho < 0.04$ as the magnetic fields in these regions are amplified solely due to vortical motions.
 Regions with $\delta\rho/\meanrho \geq 0.04$ remain uncorrelated.
 In the transonic and supersonic cases, the evolution of $r_{p}$ in regions with $\delta\rho/\meanrho < \mathcal{M}^{2}$ follow the pattern seen when no cutoffs are introduced (black solid lines).
 On the other hand, in both cases, $r_{p}$ starts out with a much weaker positive correlation when over dense regions with $\delta\rho/\meanrho \geq \mathcal{M}^{2}$ are considered.
 In the transonic case, magnetic field strength eventually becomes uncorrelated with the density while in the supersonic case, they maintain a weaker positive correlation.
-This could be due to the fact that such high density regions are fewer in number in the simulation domain.
+This could be due to the fact that such high-density regions are fewer in number in the simulation domain.
+Furthermore, we find that the values of $r_{p}$ calculated using a mass-weighted version of equation (2) are almost identical to the ones shown in Fig.~\ref{fig:dcuts} particularly for over densities $\delta\rho/\mrho > \mathcal{M}^{2}$.